 In addition, it is also important to consider the "recyclability" of products and materials during the product design stage, as well as the development of a secondary resource market.
 The latter very much depends on environmental legislation as well as its enforcement in a specific region.
-For safe circular economy should not create and allow the establishment of a circular economy, it must be acknowledged that protect humans and the environment.

-The same applies to other products and materials.
-Recycling loops can only be economically viable when there is a market for the specific recycled products and materials.
-This implies that recyclability can vary across geographical locations, as it depends on factors such as available infrastructures, market development for recyclables, and other local context-specific conditions.
-The lack of market for many materials results in a large portion of example, globally, only 9% of all plastic waste is recycled .
+For example, globally, only 9% of all plastic waste is recycled 13.
 Low recycling rates of plastics are largely due to the lack of a market for specific types of secondary plastics, which still lack sustainably operated and economically viable recycling models.
-Currently, a lot of discussions, as seen for instance during the intergovernmental negotiations committee for a treaty on plastic pollution, are also directed at increasing the recyclability of products .
+Currently, a lot of discussions, as seen for instance during the intergovernmental negotiations committee for a treaty on plastic pollution, are also directed at increasing the recyclability of products 14.
 This is of high importance as any product that enters the consumption cycle will turn into waste at one point in time.
 Therefore, it is paramount to make the right choices during the product design phase following the waste hierarchy as well as the circularity principles.